CoreyHedberg/rps_game/README.md

 <br>

-Website game to play the classic rock-paper-scissors game.
+Play the classic game where you have a 33.333333333% chance to win every time.

 <br>